jmartinkova/guide/docs/general/terminology.rst

 Project (~Data Management Plan)
 """"

 Data Stewardship Wizard provides a simple way to create a project using a Knowledge Model and fill the questionnaire in a smart way - only relevant questions for your case will be shown.
 A project in the DSW is approximately equaled to a data management plan.
 The dissimilarity is that a project can have a few phases - Before submitting the proposal, Before submitting the data management plan, and Before finishing the project.
+However, those phases can be setup differently by your Data Steward.
 These phases differ in number and completeness of the questions answered in the project's questionnaire.

 Publish Knowledge Model
 """"